tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 1. The domain name owner must be the fling applicant (legal representative name is not acceptable).
 2. The access to the website shall not be enabled before the website filing is successfully completed.

-## Filing requirements of Sichuan Communications Administration Bureau
+## Filing Requirements of Sichuan Communications Administration Bureau
 Individual:
 1. If the address indicated in the certificate is not within Sichuan province, evidence proving that applicant is studying, living or working in Sichuan shall be provided, such as student ID card, social security card, employment contract, residence permit, etc.
 2. The domain name owner must be the filing applicant.